jaanga/jaanga.github.io/demo/alexi-k/README.md

 <iframe src=https://jaanga.github.io/demo/alexi-k/index.html width=100% height=500px >iframes not visible in source code view</iframe>

-_Timber Frame in Earthquake still at a very preliminary stage_
+_Timber Frame in Earthquake still at a very preliminary stage.
+Pegs not to scale._

 ***